 Our buggy walks are a free sociable activity for parents, carers and grandparents of very young children and are a great way to make new friends, explore your local area and get fit.
 Walks are between 45 minutes to an hour and the groups usually meet afterwards for refreshments.

-Our walks take place in Bitton (Mondays on the 1st week of the month) and Lyde Green (Thursdays on the 1st and 3rd weeks of the month).
-See below for details and to download the leaflets:
+Our walks take place in Lyde Green on the 1st and 3rd Thursdays of the month.
+See below for details:

 - Lyde Green Buggy walk – Thursdays 10am, Emersons Green library, Emersons Way, BS16 7AP